Mulu Caves Safari (Mulu National Park)

 Recognized as one of Borneo's World Heritage Site, Mulu Caves will not cease to amaze you at the immensity of this cave system, dubbed the longest cave system in the world by scientists.
 Certainly one of the best things to do in Borneo and a once in a lifetime experience.
 Marvel at the different caves systems here, learning about the ecology and geological processes that shapes it.

 Breakfast at park canteen and transfer by longboat proceed to Batu Bungan – Penan Settlement, to observe the tribe lifestyle and to select handicrafts on display for sale at Penan Settlement.
 Continue journey by longboat to Wind Cave and Clearwater Cave.
 Picnic lunch at Clearwater summer huts and later on you can enjoy swimming at Clearwater spring.
 After lunch, return transfer by long boat to park headquarters.
-Dinner at park canteen.
-(Breakfast, Lunch & Dinner)
+(Breakfast, & Lunch)

 Breakfast at park canteen& free at own leisure until transfer to Mulu airport for flight departure.
 (Breakfast)

 Single Supplement (MYR)

 |Mulu National Park||